quickapps/docs/en/developers/shortcode-api.rst

 ===================

 Shortcodes are implemented on top of Event System, so basically: a shortcode is a way to trigger events using pseudo-code.
-To create shortcode you must simply create an event listener class **suffixed with the Shortcode** word and indicate which shortcodes it will handle using the ``implementedEvents()`` method.
-For example:
+To create a shortcode you must simply create an event listener class **suffixed with the Shortcode** word and indicate which shortcodes it will handle using the ``implementedEvents()`` method.
+For
+example:

 .. code:: php